The Netherlands will host the Global Commission on Adaptation (GCA) Climate Adaptation Summit from 25-26 January 2021.

 - improve human well-being and result in more sustainable economic development and security; and

-- present its findings in October 2020 at the Climate Adaption Summit.
+- present its findings at the Climate Adaption Summit.